wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 Age advisory: parental/guardian discretion.
 With no interval, the show lasts approximately 1 hour.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-One young man's journey from Jamaica to England becomes a universal story of displacement told through the eyes, mouth and feet of personal experience.
+One young man's journey from Jamaica to England becomes a universal story of displacement, told through the eyes, mouth and feet of personal experience.

 A journey through ancestral memory, colonial history and modern economics to explore the shifting politics of diaspora.<br>A personal narrative to invoke a sense of collective responsibility.<br>An urgent plea for the past, present and future of humanity.